Micha Tomkiewicz: Education

 In Israel, Tomkiewicz attended Ben-Shemen and HaKfar HaYarok, boarding schools that were constructed to help Holocaust survivors reenter civilization.
 Tomkiewicz earned his Ph.D (1969) and his M.Sc.
 (1963) in Physical chemistry from the Hebrew University of Jerusalem.
 He did his postdoctoral education at University of Guelph in Canada and University of California, Berkeley.

 Educational activities

 Tomkiewicz is a professor of Physics in the Department of Physics, Brooklyn College, where he has worked since 1979.
-He is also a Professor of Physics and Chemistry in The Graduate Center, CUNY.
+He is also a Professor of Physics and Chemistry at the CUNY Graduate Center.
 In addition, he was the founding-director of the Environmental Studies Program at Brooklyn College and has served as its director for 15 years.
 He is also the Director of the Electrochemistry Institute at that same institution.
 He has served as the divisional editor for the Journal of the Electrochemical Society and as Chairman for the Energy and Technology Division of the Electrochemical Society.
 He was a member of the International Organizing Committee of the conferences on Photochemical Conversion and Storage of Solar Energy that were held from 1989 to 1992.